-In addition, there is a USB and MIDI connectivity.
+In addition, there is a USB and MIDI connection port.
 You can hook the module to your computer and capture your performance for editing later.

-If you feel like the Roland TD-50KV is not the e-drum set you are looking for, there are alternatives.
+If you feel like the TD 50KV is not the e-drum set you are looking for, there are alternatives.

 Roland TD-30KV is a great kit to consider.
-It comes with almost similar traits as the TD-50KV.
+It comes with almost similar traits as the TD 50KV.
 Although it is not any less expensive, it offers a great approach to electronic drumming.
-Besides, the TD-30 module is highly applauded as it comes with highly impressive sounds.
+Besides, the TD-30 module is highly applauded as it comes with tons of impressive sounds.

 Alesis is another brand that makes high quality affordable e-drum sets.
-Hence, you may want to check out the Alesis Strike Pro as well.
-The kit is a huge improvement from earlier versions, featuring better sound production.
+So, you may want to check out the Alesis Strike Pro as well.
+The kit is a huge improvement from earlier versions, featuring better sounds.

-In the electronic drum industry, I find Roland TD-50KV extremely competitive.
+In the electronic drum industry, I find TD 50KV extremely competitive.
 It has all the features and elements a drummer would expect in a drum set, combined with beauty for an excellent performance.